Mercer University: Desegregation

 Mercer University was the first college or university in Georgia to fully desegregate.
-In April 18, 1963, the Board of Trustees voted 13 to 5, with 3 abstentions, to ratify the policy that "Mercer University considers all applications based on qualification, without consideration of race, color of skin, creed, or origin.".
+In April 18, 1963, the board of trustees voted 13 to 5, with 3 abstentions, to ratify the policy that "Mercer University considers all applications based on qualification, without consideration of race, color of skin, creed, or origin.".
 This policy change allowed Sam Oni, a twenty-two-year-old student from Ghana, to become the first Black student to attend Mercer University.
 Sam Oni, knowingly and intentionally, in part applied to Mercer for the purpose of helping to end racial segregation in the United States.
 As Sam Oni phrased it "My role, as we conceived it was by breaking the color bar at Mercer, I would be challenging our Southern Baptist brothers and sisters in America to confront gross contradictions in the Christian witness at home and abroad."
 Sam Oni succeeded despite pressure from segregationist in both the South and the Southern Baptists to keep Mercer racially segregated, including an airplane flying a banner that read "Keep Mercer Segregated" as the Board of Trustees successfully voted to fully integrate.

 Religious affiliation

-In 2006, the Georgia Baptist Convention (Southern Baptist Convention) terminated its affiliation with it due to the presence of a gay association on campus and its support of other Baptist organizations.
+In 2006, the Georgia Baptist Convention (Southern Baptist Convention) ended its affiliation with Mercer, after 173 years.
 Before the affiliation ended, Mercer had an independent board of trustees; the convention provided financial support but did not control the university.
-The lack of control caused friction, with Mercer resisting restraints on social issues while the convention saw Mercer as becoming secularized and not conforming to its values.
+The lack of control caused friction, with Mercer resisting restraints on social issues while the Convention saw Mercer as becoming secularized and not conforming to its values.
+The Convention reportedly complained about the presence of a "pro-gay student group" at Mercer, and the university's "support for non-Southern Baptist organizations."

+Mercer is currently affiliated with the Cooperative Baptist Fellowship, a more liberal group of Baptists.
+The denomination's official records are stored at Mercer University, and the university is partnered with the denomination.